 This was my first time flying LOT Polish Airlines and I didn’t quite know what to expect.

-Arriving at Ljubljana airport around 13.30, I was picked up by my clients and we headed directly to the first meeting before I eventually made it to my hotel to check in and settle for the week.
+Arriving at Ljubljana airport around 13.30, I was picked up by my clients and we headed directly to the first meeting before I eventually made it to my hotel to check in and settle for my week in Slovenia.

 Same as during my first stay in October (and recommended by my clients), I stayed in the Grand Hotel Union.
 Which is conveniently located in the old town centre, just steps from the Franciscan Church of the Annunciation and Prešeren Square (named after the Slovene poet France Prešeren).